The Market continues towards a greener, more sustainable future with the following initiatives implemented in recent years.

 They are also utilised to manufacture wood alternative products such as interior decorative mouldings.
 Hollow foam blocks are produced that are then stacked and filled with concrete to form building walls.
 These walls are more sound proof and provide greater thermal insulation, making cooling and heating more efficient.

-SecondBite collected 23,979 kilograms of fresh food from the Market in the last financial year.
+SecondBite collected over 22,800 kgs of fresh food from the Market in the last financial year.
 This equates to nearly 50,000 meals to those in need from the South Melbourne Market alone.
 The biggest proportion of donations is vegetables, making up 50% of the fresh food, with fruit making up 26%.

 SecondBite work with over 1,200 community food programs across Australia to redistribute rescued food to those in our community who need it most.
 The organisations they work with make a real difference to peoples’ lives, providing food, support, hope and friendship.